 Federally-insured reverse mortgages

-Also known as a home equity conversion mortgage (HECM), this is the most popular reverse mortgage variant.
+The most popular reverse mortgage variant is also known as a home equity conversion mortgage (HECM).
 These are backed by the Department of Housing and Urban Development or the Federal Housing Authority (FHA).
 The borrowing limit for a home equity conversion mortgage is based on the borrower’s age and the home’s value.
-They can come with a fixed interest rate or an adjustable interest rate.
+They can have a fixed or adjustable interest rate.

-What are common risks and limits of reverse mortgages?
+What are the common risks and limits of reverse mortgages?

 Here are some important things to know or consider before you apply for one: